- How couples communicate during a conflict goes a long way toward determining whether or not the problem will be resolved.

-Conflict is inevitable in any relationship, but how couples communicate during a conflict goes a long way toward determining whether the problem will be resolved — or if it will continue to fester and corrode the relationship.
+Conflict is inevitable in any relationship, but how couples communicate during a conflict goes a long way toward determining whether the problem will be resolved—or if it will continue to fester and corrode the relationship.
 In fact, one of the most pressing problems that couples counselors face is helping clients express themselves so that their partners will listen.
 The search for the keys to effective communication is a pressing concern for counseling and clinical psychologists.

 Lots of ideas have been floated in the self-help literature.
 One frequent piece of advice is to use "I" words instead "you" words.
 For example, say, "I feel angry when you leave your dirty underwear on the bathroom floor," instead of saying, "You make me angry when you..."
 The idea is to avoid playing the blame game.
 But, of course, the underlying blame is still quite obvious to the accused party.

 Psychologists Nikola Overall and James McNulty have studied the communication strategies that couples use when confronted with a conflict, and they also followed up by looking at whether problems were eventually solved.
 What they found is that no particular communication style is always effective.
-Even more surprising, they discovered that communication styles which counselors deem counterproductive can sometimes be quite effective.
+Even more surprising, they discovered that communication styles that counselors deem counterproductive can sometimes be quite effective.

 Overall and McNulty maintain that the best approach to use depends on four factors.